CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

   * add update method
   * declare @product and find Product by params id
   * if product updates redirect_to product_path
+# One to Many
+* $ rails generate model Review rating:integer body:text product:references
+* ./config/routes.rb
+  * switch from custom product routes to resources
+  * add review resources within products for create action only
+* ./app/models/product.rb
+  * has_many :reviews, dependent: :destroy
+* ./app/models/review.rb
+  * belongs_to :product
+  * add rating validations to only allow between 1-5
+* $ rails g controller reviews
+* ./app/controllers/reviews_controller.rb
+  * add create method
+  * declare @product and find Product by params :product_id
+  * create a review_params private method to require review and permit only rating and body
+  * declare @review and create a review with review_params
+  * redirect_to product_path @product
+* ./app/controllers/products_controller.rb
+  * within show method declare @review and create new instance from Review
+* ./app/views/products/show.html.erb
+  * add review form to create new product review
+  * use product_reviews_path(@product) or [@product, @review]
+  * check if there are any @product.reviews
+  * if so loop through them and display rating and body
 # ********************** End *********************

 # ********************* Labs *********************